iRebbok/AtlasLoader/README.md

 - A tool to create a copy of an assembly in which all members are public (types, methods, fields, getters and setters of properties).
 - [GitHub](https://github.com/CabbageCrow/AssemblyPublicizer)

-**CoreRT doesn't support the dynamic library loading API, so a fully native patch will not work.**

 ### What is it for?
 **To load mods into SCP: SL, but mainly for [SMBootstrapper](https://github.com/iRebbok/SMBootstrapper).**